FAQ

 Do you need to see the documents before an appointment?

-As well as allowing me to provide an accurate quotation or estimate of costs and disbursements, this can also allow amendments/additions to be made and queries raised prior to the meeting.
-This can prevent wasted time and expense.
+As well as allowing me to provide an accurate quotation or estimate of costs and disbursements, this can also allow amendments/additions to be made and queries to be raised prior to the meeting.
+It allows me to confirm the identification documentation/witnesses that you will need to bring with you.
+This can prevent wasted time, journeys and expense.

 Do I need to bring my own witnesses?